Stand with Ukraine flag

 Introduction

-It is possible to execute any ThingsBoard Integration remotely from main ThingsBoard Edge instance.
-This guide contains step-by-step instructions how to launch ThingsBoard integration remotely.
-For example, we will launch HTTP integration and push data over remote HTTP integration to ThingsBoard Edge.
+It is possible to run any ThingsBoard Integration remotely from the main ThingsBoard Edge instance.
+This guide provides step-by-step instructions for launching ThingsBoard integration remotely.

 Prerequisites